-All this shows how naturally religious man is.
-Innately we understand that creation’s mere existence proves that there must be a Creator God (Romans 1:20; Psalm 14:1; Psalm 53:1).
-A creation, especially one as intricately designed and detailed as ours, can’t just burst forth from nothing.
-Nothing will continue to be nothing endlessly unless a Creator God goes to work and creates something.
-Therefore, the mere fact that we have a creation proves that there must be a God.
+All of this praying to all of these various gods proves how naturally religious humans are.
+You see, innately, we understand that creation’s mere existence proves that there must be a Creator God (Romans 1:20; Psalm 14:1; Psalm 53:1).
+Since nothing will continue to be nothing endlessly, a creation, especially one as intricately designed and detailed as ours, can’t just burst forth from nothing.
+Therefore, the fact that we have a creation at all proves that there must be a Creator God.
 As the old line goes, you can’t have a clock without a clock builder.

-From time immemorial this commonsense truth has driven people to attempt to commune with the Creator God.
-They’ve tried to worship Him and offer up prayers to Him.
+From time immemorial, this commonsense fact has driven people to attempt to worship the Creator God and offer up prayers to Him.
 But the problem has historically been that man’s nature of sin has corrupted these attempts at worship and prayer.
-This explains the origins of the various forms of idolatry that have dotted our world since the early pages of Genesis (Romans 1:20-23).
+Whereas the human race started out with a knowledge of the one true God and how to worship Him, idolatry ultimately became a staple of the race in the wake of Adam and Eve’s sin (Romans 1:20-23).